GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 --gcsNotificationTopic=projects/${PROJECT_ID}/topics/${GCS_NOTIFICATION_TOPIC}"
 ```

-Above command will trigger a streaming de-identification Dataflow pipeline that will process all the CSV files in the demo-data GCS bucket (specify in _filePattern_ parameter) - both the existing files and the new files streamed in the bucket after triggering the pipeline.
+Above command will trigger a streaming de-identification Dataflow pipeline that will process all the CSV files in the demo-data GCS bucket (specify in _filePattern_ parameter) - both the existing files and the new files added to the bucket after triggering the pipeline.

 Run following command to trigger the de-identification pipeline to process only the existing files in the GCS bucket(files present before the pipeline is triggered):